pinfineder/project-template/README.md

     git clone git@github.com:<user>/koodi101-template.git

-> When you use SSH to clone a repository, you need a [private key]() on your account which is authorized to pull (read) the repository.
+> When you use SSH to clone a repository, you need a [private key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on your account which is authorized to pull (read) the repository.
 >
 > Using SSH allows you to push (write) to the repository without providing you username and password!
 Handy, right?

 ## Running the project

-Start by going to the cloned repository in a treminal
+Start by going to the cloned repository in a terminal

     cd koodi101-template